vizsphere/GraphQLServer/README.md

 ## How to use this repo

 This repository leverages the Hot Chocolate open-source GraphQL server for the Microsoft .NET platform.
 You can find more information here https://chillicream.com/docs/hotchocolate/v13.
 The code was crafted using the Hot Chocolate workshop, which is available here https://github.com/ChilliCream/graphql-workshop.
 Additionally, you can extend your server with more examples from this tutorial. https://www.apollographql.com/tutorials/intro-hotchocolate/01-overview-setup
+You can clone and run this repository locally using Visual Studio 2022 Express Edition. https://visualstudio.microsoft.com/vs/express/

 ### Update local setting / run project locally